Goods and services tax (GST)

 Fringe benefits tax (FBT)

 The Federal Government levies FBT on employers at the rate of 47% on the 'grossed-up value' of non-salary and wages fringe benefits provided to employees (and/or the employee's associates) by the employer or associates.
 The grossing-up of the value ensures tax neutrality between providing benefits and cash remuneration.
 FBT generally is deductible for income tax purposes.
-There are some exemptions from FBT, including some minor benefits, remote area housing in certain circumstances, and specified relocation costs.
+There are some exemptions from FBT, including some minor benefits, remote area housing in certain circumstances, specified relocation costs, and COVID-19 tests (including polymerase chain reaction and rapid antigen tests) to determine whether the individual can attend or remain at their place of work.
+A new FBT exemption will apply for car fringe benefits comprising the use or availability for use of an eligible car that is a zero or low emissions vehicle first held and used on or after 1 July 2022 where its first retail sale value was below the luxury car tax threshold for fuel-efficient vehicles (see earlier).
 In addition, there are some concessional valuation rules, in particular for motor vehicles and certain living-away-from-home benefits.

 Legislation requires employers to contribute a certain percentage of an employee's earnings base, subject to limited exceptions, to a registered superannuation fund or retirement savings account on behalf of the employee.
-Failure to make these contributions will result in the employer being liable for a non-deductible superannuation guarantee charge.
+Failure to make these contributions will result in the employer being liable for a non-deductible SG charge.

-The current superannuation guarantee percentage is 9.5% and will remain so until 30 June 2021.
-From 1 July 2021, the rate will increase to 10% and will progressively increase up to 12% from 1 July 2025.
+The current SG percentage is 10.5% until 30 June 2023 and will progressively increase up to 12% as follows:

 No level of Australian government imposes a social security levy.